thoughtspot/thoughtspot.github.io/_admin/data-security/sharing-security-overview.md

   <tr>
     <td>Tables</td>
     <td>The source data tables that have been loaded using ThoughtSpot Loader.</td>
     <td>Administrator users have access to source tables.
 They can share a table with other users or groups.
-See [Share tables and columns](share-source-tables.html#)</td>
+See <a href="share-source-tables.html">Sharing tables and columns</a>.</td>
   </tr>
   <tr>
     <td>Columns</td>
     <td>The columns in the source data tables that have been loaded using ThoughtSpot Loader.</td>
     <td>Administrator users have access to columns in the source tables.
 They can share selected columns with other users or groups.
-See [Share tables and columns](share-source-tables.html#)</td>
+See <a href="share-source-tables.html">Sharing tables and columns</a>.</td>
   </tr>
   <tr>
     <td>Rows</td>